TriplyDB/Documentation/docs/triply-etl/cli/index.md

 If you do not have an ETL yet, use the [TriplyETL Generator](#generator) first to create one.

-The TriplyETL Runner is invoked with the following command:
+You invoke the TriplyETL Runner by going to the ETL repository directory in a terminal and executing the following command:

 ```
 npx etl